David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Note: the smaller assistance/isolation exercises should always be done with a slightly higher rep range.
 They just work better that way.

 9. To build more strength use heavier weights and take longer rest periods between sets.
 Or to gain more size use somewhat lighter weights and take shorter rest periods.

 For the best of both worlds take medium rest periods (about two minutes).

 10. Don’t train to failure very often.

 One of the biggest mistakes most people make is training to failure all the time.
-Train hard, but rarely to the point of failing to complete a rep. And don’t do those really slow grinding reps either.
-This is especially important when training with low reps.
+You should train hard, of course, but rarely to the point of failing to complete a rep. And you should not do those really slow grinding reps either.
+This is especially important when training with heavier weights for low reps.